biomarv/16S-rRNA-gene-analysis-using-QIIME2/README.md

 Now a part of the preprocessing is done.
 The `dada2_table` is somehow our key file to work with.
 One of the next steps is to taxonomacally classify the ASVs.
 By doing that, we use the [SILVA](https://www.arb-silva.de/) databasa for classifying our ASVs.

 The database is downloaded via the following command from QIIME2 website.
-This downloads the reference sequences for our reps-seqs `silva-138-99-seqs.qza` to classify and the corresponding taxonomy information `silva-138-99-tax.qza`.
+This downloads the full length reference sequences for   `silva-138-99-seqs.qza` to classify and the corresponding taxonomy information `silva-138-99-tax.qza`.

 ``` {bash}
 wget https://data.qiime2.org/2020.8/common/silva-138-99-seqs.qza
 wget https://data.qiime2.org/2020.8/common/silva-138-99-tax.qza
 ```
-If you work on our remote maschine your can find those files in the following directory:
+If you work on our remote maschine you can find those files in the following directory:

 ``` {bash}
 ls /db/silva/
 ```
-or using the `$SILVA_DB` variable.
+or using the `$SILVA_DB` variable which conveniently stores the path to the database.
 ``` {bash}
 ls $SILVA_DB
 ```
 ### Extract reference sequences

 The following function `extract reads`from the `feature-classifier`package trims the silva-seq around the givin primer sequences (note that these are the same oligos used in cutadapt) for 16S rRNA V3/V4 region.
-Additionally, max and min lenght are given.
+Extracting the region of interest and use those sequence with the Naive Bayes classifier has been found out to be an improvement.
+Additionally, max and min lenght are given to exclude sequences which are outside of the anticipated length.
 We output the trimmed reference sequences in our qiime_files directory.

 ``` {bash}
 qiime feature-classifier extract-reads \